DK2020 INITIATIVE

 KLIMAALLIANCEN and life act

-Building upon the foundation established by DK2020, the Klimaalliancen (Climate Alliance) was formed to continue and enhance local climate action efforts.
-Klimaalliancen focuses on support in relation to implementing Climate Action Plans, including assisting municipalities in translating their climate plans into tangible actions and Capacity Building.
+Building upon the foundation established by DK2020, the Klimaalliancen (The Climate Alliance) was formed to continue and enhance local climate action efforts.
+Klimaalliancen focuses on support in relation to monitoring and implementing Climate Action Plans, including assisting municipalities in translating their climate plans into tangible actions and Capacity Building.

 LIFE ACT: Accelerating Denmark's Climate Transition